molloy-lab/TREE-QMC/README.md

 Acknowledgements
 ----------------
 TREE-QMC is based on the Quartet Max Cut (QMC) framework introduced by Sagi Snir and Satish Rao; see [Snir & Rao, *IEEE/ACM TCBB*, 2010](http:doi.org/10.1109/TCBB.2008.133) and [Avni, Cohen, & Snir, *Syst Biol*, 2015](http:doi.org/10.1093/sysbio/syu087).

-TREE-QMC implements the **quartet weighting schemes** introduced by Chao Zhang and Siavash Mirarab; see [Zhang & Mirarab, *Mol Biol Evol*, 2022](https://doi.org/10.1093/molbev/msac215).
+This repository (wTREE-QMC) implements efficient (and brute force) algorithms for the **quartet weighting schemes** introduced by Chao Zhang and Siavash Mirarab; see [Zhang & Mirarab, *Mol Biol Evol*, 2022](https://doi.org/10.1093/molbev/msac215).

-TREE-QMC uses [MQLib](https://github.com/MQLib/MQLib) for its max cut heuristic; see [Dunning, Gupta, & Silberholz, *INFORMS Journal on Computing*, 2018](https://doi.org/10.1287/ijoc.2017.0798).
+The library [MQLib](https://github.com/MQLib/MQLib) is utilized for its max cut heuristic; see [Dunning, Gupta, & Silberholz, *INFORMS Journal on Computing*, 2018](https://doi.org/10.1287/ijoc.2017.0798).

 Tutorial
 --------